comahe-de/i18n4k/readme.md

 ## Hints for Android

-Since version 0.5.0 the generator plugin also supports Android projects.

 Generated resource files are not added to the "Java resource", but as "raw Android resources".
-As Android does not allow sub-folders or uppercase letters, the resource name it adapted: packages names are prefixed to the resource name and concatenate by "_".
-Also, camel case names are converted to sneak case.
-E.g. "/x/y/MyMessages_fr.i18n4k.txt" will be changed to "x_y_my_messages_fr_i18n4k".
+As Android does not allow sub-folders or uppercase letters, the resource name is adapted: packages names are prefixed to the resource name and concatenated by "_".
+Also, camel case names are converted to sneak-case, e.g. "/x/y/MyMessages_fr.i18n4k.txt" will be changed to "x_y_my_messages_fr_i18n4k".

 Generated raw resources can be loaded in the following way: